L.J. Roberts: Career

 Roberts's work consists primarily of large-scale installations knitted with children's toy knitting cranks including sock making machines and Barbie knitting tools.
 Throughout their career, Roberts has been most influenced by activist art about HIV/AIDS, and uses their craft as a form of activism as well.
 Their current artist's statement regarding craft, is to "reclaim the mastery of craft to create an alternative set of tools that could potentially dismantle 'the master's house."
 This is part of their passion in using craft, especially knitting, to push the boundaries in institutions.
 Moreover, Roberts finds that the issues of marginality they encounter as a queer, gender non-conforming and non-binary person, directly mirror the position(s) of textile and craft within visual culture.
 All of these materials are also portable, accessible, and can adapt to a variety of circumstances.

 Their work has been shown in galleries and exhibitions throughout the United States.
 A work of Roberts, The Queer Houses of Brooklyn in the Three Towns of Breukelen, Boswyck, and Midwout during the 41st Year of the Stonewall Era, was displayed in the Smithsonian American Art Museum.
 The work, which was subsequently purchased by the Smithsonian, was part of the 2012 40 Under 40: Craft Future exhibition in the Renwick Gallery, featuring artists born since 1972.
 In 2017, Roberts worked publicly in the galleries of the Museum of Arts and Design as part of the exhibition Studio Views: Craft in the Expanded Field.
 They knitted, sewed, and appliquéd a flat, life-sized van inspired by the 1970s queer van gang, the Van Dykes.
+Roberts has explained that the work foregrounds both the pleasures and political dimensions of queer spaces, while imagining a uptopian vision of trans-inclusive community and belonging.

 Roberts is a past co-chair of the Queer Caucus for Art, an affiliate of the College Art Association.
 Roberts has a published essay, "Reimagining Craft Identities Using Tactics of Queer Theory", in the 2011 book Extra/Ordinary: Craft and Contemporary Art.
 In 2015, Roberts was one of nine recipients of the White House Champions of Change award for LGBT Artists.